TheBuckmaster/HelloWorldAppForiPhone/README.md

 A question related to the coding of this application was: "The tutorial says to send the resignFirstResponder message to theTextField in order to dismiss the keyboard, but the way it is describe this seems like a side-effect of that action.
 What is the main purpose of the resignFirstResponder message?"

-The answer to this question requires a little digging around the doucmentation for the iOS framework.
+The answer to this question requires a little digging around the documentation for the iOS framework.